Nickthecan/Nickthecan/README.md

 ## Hello Everyone !
 How are you ?
 Fine ?
 Thank You 👋
 ### My name is Nicholas Amancio
-- I am a 4th Year Computer Science Major at Cal Poly Pomona
+- I am a Graduate with a Bachelor's in Computer Science Major at Cal Poly Pomona
 - I am currently working for the Information Technology Agency in the City of LA
 - I am working towards my goal of becoming a software engineer/Web Developer
 - Feel free to look through my repo's ! :D